cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 **Writing:** Peer Review & prep for next assignment

 - Write up comments on partners’ critical reviews.
-- Post comments on Canvas by 1pm.
-- Select **two** possible starting points (see list of articles) for your *Scientific American*Update and post article titles on Canvas.
+- Select **two** possible starting points (see list of articles) for your *Scientific American.* Update and post article titles on course website.

 **In Class:**  Workshop on Critical Review.

-### COMMUNICATING ENVIRONMENTAL SCIENCE PART TWO: WRITING FOR THE GENERAL PUBLIC
+### Communicating Environmental Science
+Part Two: Writing for the General Public

 #### Session 13